 Both of these islands have gorgeous beaches, but Antigua – as the slightly less touristy of the two – tends to have more isolated and secluded choices.

 It arguably has better beaches than Aruba too.
 However the infrastructure in Aruba is more developed, and it’s a very easy island to get around.
 In theory that means you can get from beach to beach in Aruba a lot easier than in Antigua.

 In fact you can easily walk between beaches in Aruba, dipping your toes in the coastline as you go.
-That’s not so easy to do in Antigua – and other islands like St Lucia – where walking between beaches is often not possible due to the geography of the coastline.
+That’s not so easy to do in Antigua where walking between beaches is often not possible due to the rugged terrain of the coastline.

 For some of the best white sand and turquoise swimming waters in Antigua – and the Caribbean – head to Dickenson Bay.
 It’s one of the most popular spots on the island, but the white powder sand is breathtaking.

 Another beach we recommend is Half Moon Bay.
 The landscape is a bit more rugged and remote here – and there’s no facilities – but that also means there’s very few people.
 It’s secluded and has that deserted island feel to it.

 Antigua is also home to some fantastic snorkeling spots.
 One is just off Galley Bay, were you can see teeming sea-life amid the coral thanks to fantastic clear blue waters.
 This dive map shows the best spots on the island.

 Some of the best snorkeling spots in Antigua are far from shore though.

 One of those is snorkeling at the shipwreck off Deep Bay.
 One tip is to hire a small boat from Reef Riders in nearby Jolly Harbour, and join them on an accompanied trip to the shipwreck.
 A great underwater camera – such as this one – is a must.